 With Bloomin' catering to the casual lunch and dinner crowd and CKE serving up burgers and fries in the QSR (quick-service restaurant) space, Wedbush Securities restaurant analyst Nick Setyan sees better things ahead for the burger-joint brand, especially in the current economic climate.

 About Bloomin', he says, "It will be difficult for them to follow in line" with the recent successful restaurant IPOs.
-In an economic downturn, he says, the casual dining sector -- with an average check in the high- to mid-teens -- struggles as consumers cut back on sit-down meals and opt for cheaper venues like Hardees and Carl's Jr.
+In an economic downturn, he says, the casual dining sector -- with an average check in the high- to mid-teens -- struggles as consumers cut back on sit-down meals and opt for cheaper venues such as Hardees and Carl's Jr.

 The casual dining space, Setyan says, is also extremely cutthroat.
 He cites Chuy's as an example of a casual dining competitor that has hit the "sweet spot" Bloomin' lacks.
 The average check at Chuy's is in the low teens, less than Bloomin' and many others in that market, and it also generates a higher percentage of sales through alcoholic drinks.
-Comparing Bloomin' to the higher-end Del Frisco's (which, to be fair, is in a much pricier place than Bloomin', with an average bill closer to $80), he says investors are less interested in the casual dining names that are not in that "sweet spot," and Bloomin's deflated pricing seems to reflect that.
+Comparing Bloomin' to the higher-end Del Frisco's (which, to be fair, is in a far pricier venue than Bloomin', with an average bill closer to $80), he says investors are less interested in the casual dining names that are not in that "sweet spot," and Bloomin's deflated pricing seems to reflect that.

 Its lower pricing is one reason Netyan isn't surprised to see the pop in Wednesday's trade, even though he isn't positive on the offering overall.
 Given both the economy and the competition, he says, it is "not a favorable situation for casual dining."